 In traditional education, learning happens inside a traditional classroom, little to no accommodation of student interests or learning styles.

 In personalized learning, students have an equitable range of learning experiences at school, online and in the community.
 Schools foster a sense of belonging, embrace growth mindset and the importance of relationships for meaningful, relevant learning experiences.

 In traditional education, every classroom has one teacher who designs and delivers instructional program with very little differentiation.

 In traditional education, assessments at set times to evaluate and classify students.
 One opportunity to take the summative assessment at the end of the year.

 In personalized learning, a comprehensive assessment system is an essential part of the learning system.
 Formative assessments guide daily instruction.
 Students partner with their teachers to decide when and how to show what they’ve learned, and they have multiple chances to demonstrate mastery.

 In traditional education, students are expected to master grade level college- and career-ready standards.

 In competency-based learning, students are expected to master competencies aligned to college and career ready standards with clear, transferable learning objectives.

 In traditional education, students advance at educator’s pace regardless of mastery or needing additional time.

-In competency-based learning, students receive customized supports both in-school and out-of-school to ensure they get what they need, when they need it, to graduate college and career ready.
+In competency-based learning, students access customized supports both in-school and out-of-school to ensure they get what they need, when they need it, to graduate college- and career-ready.

 In traditional education, grades are norm-referenced, reflect course standards and are typically based on weighted quarters and a final exam.